yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 ![Smart Detection Feed](media/alerts-smart-detections-migration/Smart-Detection-Feed.png)

 ## Migrate your Smart Detection using the Azure portal

-You can migrate your Smart Detection to alerts on a specific Application resource at a time.
+You can apply the migration of your Smart Detection to alerts on a specific Application resource at a time.

 To migrate an Application Insights resource Smart Detection to alerts, take the following steps:

 1. select **Smart Detection** under the **Investigate** heading in your Application Insights resource left-side menu.

 2. Click on the banner reading **"Migrate Smart Detection to Smart Alerts (preview)**.
 The migration dialog will be opened.

 ![Smart Detections Feed Banner](media/alerts-smart-detections-migration/Smart-Detection-Feed-Banner.png)

 3. Select **Migrate** to start the migration process.